Nirupam-Naragund/ClimaTrack/README.md

 To get started with the RealTime Weather App, follow these steps:

 Clone the repository:
-git clone <repository-url>
+git clone <repo url>

-Navigate to the project directory: cd RealTimeWeatherApp
+Navigate to the project directory: cd ClimaTrack

 Install dependencies:
 npm install react-unicons react-toastify